-It was observed that in most cases, people's answers referred to the neighborhood where the respondent lives and/or the environment at work and relationship with his/her workmates.
-The answers on discrimination often drew from specific negative experiences and/or a general atmosphere, in some cases fueled by media and social media reactions.
+It was observed that in most cases, people's answers referred to the neighborhood where respondents lived, and/or their work environment and relationship with their workmates.
+Their answers to questions about discrimination often grew out of specific negative esperiences and/or a general atmosphere, in some cases fueled by media and social media reactions.

-UNHCR and partners have observed that the multiple discrimination which is faced by Venezuelan women often has sexual connotations, is stigmatizing and it often connects on negative coping mechanisms (ie. survival sex).
+UNHCR and partners have observed that Venezuelan women often face multiple discriminations, often with sexual connotations, which automatically associates them with negative coping mechanisms such as survival sex.